seamarielle/IT-111-Final-Project/README.md

 This guide provides a clear walkthrough for navigating your Interactive Portfolio Webpage project, ensuring a seamless and professional presentation.

 Homepage
-Purpose:
-The homepage serves as the introduction to you as a student and budding professional.
+Purpose: The homepage serves as the introduction to me as a student and budding professional.

 Features:
-Brief Bio: Highlight your background, interests, and goals.
+Brief Bio: Highlighting my background, interests, and goals.
-Professional Photo: Ensure it is a high-quality image that aligns with your personal branding.
+Professional Photo: Ensure it is a high-quality image that aligns with my personal branding.
-Notes for Development:
-Use semantic tags like <header> and <section>.
-Apply responsive design principles to make the layout work across devices.

 Skills and Expertise
-Purpose:
-Showcase your technical and soft skills to emphasize your competencies.
+Purpose: Showcasig my technical and soft skills to emphasize my competencies.

 Features:
 Skills List: Include programming languages, tools, and frameworks you are proficient in.
-Graphical Representation: Add progress bars, icons, or charts to make the section visually appealing.
+Graphical Representation: Added progress bars, icons, or charts to make the section visually appealing.
-Notes for Development:
-Utilize CSS to style this section consistently with the rest of the site.
-Keep content scannable using bullet points or grids.

 Project Showcase
-Purpose:
-Highlight your projects to demonstrate your practical experience.
+Purpose: Highlighting my projects to demonstrate my practical experience.
 Features:
-Project Descriptions: Provide a brief overview of the project's purpose and your role.
+Project Descriptions: Provide a brief overview of the project's purpose and my role.
-Screenshots: Include images or videos of your work.
-Links: Add clickable links to GitHub repositories or live demos.
-Notes for Development:
-Use <figure> and <figcaption> for project visuals and descriptions.
-Optimize images for fast loading.

 Contact Information
-Purpose:
-Provide visitors with an easy way to connect with you.
+Purpose: Provide visitors with an easy way to connect with you.

 Features:
-Email Address: Use a professional email.
-Social Media Links: Include links to platforms like LinkedIn or GitHub.
-Contact Form (Optional): Allow visitors to send messages directly from the site.
-Notes for Development:
-Ensure links open in new tabs using target="_blank".
-Validate form inputs if a contact form is included.

-## Instruction

-These instructions will help you set up and run the project on your local machine.
+Email Address, Social Media

 ### Prerequisites